ibinti/ibi-the-watch-cat/README.md

 ibi needs a vision feedback for position...

-ibi also needs a robot arm camera or robotic camera system...
+ibi needs a robot arm camera or robotic camera system, glad that i have 8 servos left!...